Cynthia Maro, DVM, CVA, CAC, VMRT

 Catie joined our staff in February 2009, as a veterinary assistant.
 Catie's desire to help animals and decrease their suffering led her to inquire about a position with the Ellwood Animal Hospital.
 Catie's duties include assisting the veterinary staff and technicians in treatments of hospitalized patients, performing laboratory diagnostics and assisting with post-op recovery of surgical patients.
 Catie also assists with physical therapy treatments and acupuncture cases, and can often be found working closely with clients at the front desk.
 In her free time, Catie enjoys spending time with her family and her pets.
 She enjoys the outdoors and is continually reading and learning.

-Danielle has a background in nursing and human health before joining the Ellwood Animal Hospital in 2016.
+Danielle has a background in nursing and human health, and joined the Ellwood Animal Hospital in 2016.
 She is pursuing studies as a veterinary technician while working as a veterinary assistant.
-Danielle has a yellow labrador at home named Lucky.
-Her love and care for animals drove her to make the decision to switch to animal health care.
+Danielle has a yellow Labrador at home named Lucky.